 Ramen is a type of Japanese noodle soup that consists of wheat noodles served in a flavorful broth and finished with a variety of different toppings.
 While authentic ramen is usually prepared with a meat broth, this vegan version comes with the most delicious vegetable broth!

 🥣 How to Make Vegan Ramen

-The broth is the key of this recipe.
-It is incredibly rich, salty, a little bit sweet and has a hint of spiciness.
+The broth is the key to this recipe.
+It is incredibly rich, salty, a little bit sweet, and has a hint of spiciness.

 Sauté garlic, shallots, and ginger for 2-3 minutes or until fragrant.
 Next, add mushrooms and sauté for another 2 minutes.

 For the mushrooms, I went with a combination of cremini and shiitakes.
 You can use fresh or rehydrated shiitakes or substitute with your favorite mushrooms.

 Next, cover with water and add the aromatics: